alshdavid/mach/README.md

 ## Special Thanks

 <img align="right" height="40px" src="./.docs/assets/logo-parcel.svg" />
-Mach is heavily inspired by Parcel.
+Nitropack is heavily inspired by Parcel.
 It derives learnings, approaches and adapts code directly from the project.<br>
 <a href="https://parceljs.org/">Check it out here</a><br>

 ---